 It is the policy of the CHA that each applicant household for the Program shall be screened for criminal activity.
 The CHA has discretion to deny admission to an applicant:

-a) Who was evicted from Public Housing, Indian Housing, Section 23, or any Section 8 Program because of drug-related criminal activity for a five-year period beginning on the date of such eviction.
+a) Who was evicted from CHA-managed Housing, Indian Housing, Section 23, or any Section 8 Program because of drug-related criminal activity for a five-year period beginning on the date of such eviction.
 (Drug-related criminal activity is the illegal manufacture, sale, distribution, use or possession with intent to manufacture, sell, distribute or use a controlled substance.)
 The CHA shall use information contained in its own files, or information obtained from other housing agencies to make a determination that the person is ineligible.
 Note: This requirement may be waived if the person demonstrates successful completion of a re-habilitation program approved by the CHA, or the circumstances leading to the eviction no longer exist.
 For example, the individual involved in drugs no longer is in the household because the person is incarcerated;

 b) Who the CHA has reasonable cause to believe illegally uses a controlled substance in a way that may interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents;